 With that in mind, Musical Director Marc Yarrow and his team, have chosen an array of new songs to represent and celebrate the musical and other superheroes in our lives.
 The rousing choral arrangements, many of them exclusively commissioned for the Chorus, promise a rich and distinctive musical experience – of a kind that male choirs deliver so powerfully.
-The Writing and Production Teams, with Creative Director Quintin Young, also have a real treat in store for you.
+The Writing and Production Teams, with Creative Director Quintin Young, also have a real cialis treat in store for you to have confidence in bed.
 They don’t want to give anything away, or spoil the surprise, but let’s just say that local fabric stores have run out of spandex and lycra…

 Some of the songs from The Superhero Show draw parallels with the comic book, Love Is Love, published in response to last year’s Pulse nightclub tragedy in Orlando.
 The 144-page anthology features one- and two-page comic strips by hundreds of famous contributors, including stories about iconic heroes such as Superman, Spiderman, Batman, X-men and many more.
 After the tragic news of the terror attack targeting LGBTQ people of colour, the Chorus’s video message of support included a performance of our arrangement of Albert Hammond’s and John Bettis’s One Moment In Time (www.bit.ly/PulseOrlandoTribute).
 It is only fitting that the song finds its place in this show, dedicated as it is to superheroes.